 Difference Between Turnover and Profit

-Profit is the earnings of the company resulting after charging all the expenses against the net sales whereas turnover is the net sales made by a company resulting from the transactions done during the accounting year which may include one or more of the revenue generation sources which totally depends on the company’s strategy and operating structure.
+Profit is the company's earnings resulting after charging all the expenses against the net sales.
+In contrast, turnover is the net sales made by a company resulting from the transactions done during the accounting year, which may include one or more revenue generation sources that depend on the company’s strategy and operating structure.

 Turnover is the revenue generated by a company as a result of business transactions carried out during the financial year.
 It may comprise one or more revenue streams depending on the operating structure and strategy of the company.
-Whereas, profit is the net residual earnings (or net income) of a company after deducting all the expenses against the turnover of the company.
-They both make the first and last line of an income statement and hence their names.
+Whereas profit is the net residual earnings (or net income) of a company after deducting all the expenses against the turnover.
+They both make the first and last line of an income statement, hence their names.

 Turnover vs. Profit Infographics